Rabbi Norman T. Mendel

 Heather Mendel is a native of Johannesburg, South Africa, where her grandparents settled after immigrating from Riga, Latvia.
 Her father was in the publishing industry, and Heather accompanied him on trips to New York City and California when she was growing up.
 Those visits did little to prepare her for a year in a small town in the Texas panhandle as an American Field Service exchange student.
 Fortunately, she lived with an open-minded family and had a very positive experience.

 Heather’s parents were among the founding families of Progressive Judaism in South Africa.
 In her family, the practice of Judaism included a strong component of spirituality and Jewish mysticism; Heather’s mother had become a life-long seeker after a family tragedy.

 Heather studied to become a speech and language therapist.
 However, she found her career as an author, artist, teacher, and speaker, focusing on the mystical aspects of Jewish tradition.
 She is currently writing her fifth book.

-Several years ago, the Mendels moved to Clifton Park to be near their daughter, Lisa, and her three children, now ages 6, 8, and 15.
+Several years ago, the Mendels moved to Clifton Park to be near their daughter, Lisa, and her three children.
 Lisa is a partner in an Albany law firm, practicing Immigration and Naturalization law.
 The Mendels also have two sons.
 One, who has an adult daughter, lives in Phoenix, AZ, and has a real estate career.
 The other son lives in New Zealand, where he captains a privately-owned fleet, including two mega-yachts.